-Historic Sites of Manitoba: Copperfield School No. 480 (RM of Louise)
+Historic Sites of Manitoba: Copperfield School No. 480 (Municipality of Louise)

 Among the teachers of Copperfield School were Miss Mary Barbour (1887), Mr. Cranston, Kellog Connoly, John Graham, Henry Irvine, Miss Barbara Irvine (1895-1904), Miss F. Balfour (1904-1905), Maud Little, Bessie Perfect, Alice Potter, Fred Balfour, Mary Gemmill, Clara Beatrice McQuarrie (1929-1933), Pearl Brisbin, Lena Adams, Jessie Cooper, Lillian Travees (Hallonquist), Milford Preston, Alice Sharpe, Maud Morrow, Ellean Casselman, Cora Legacy, Ruth Elsey, and Mrs. Howard Johnston.